TrellixVulnTeam/smart_meter_J0MI/README.md

 External Notes:
 - Not all the files uploaded to the Project_Data folder correctly.
 My assumption is its just some of the node_modules.
 It gets deleted and reinstalled anyway so it's fine.
-- There were some last minute changes I had in my local version of the repo that may not be fully updated.
-You can check the github for them but it shouldn't be that big of an issue in terms of running the entire system.